Patent Cooperation Treaty: History

 The Washington Diplomatic Conference on the Patent Cooperation Treaty was held in Washington from 25 May to 19 June 1970.
 The Patent Cooperation Treaty was signed on the last day of the conference on 19 June 1970.
 The Treaty entered into force on 24 January 1978, initially with 18 contracting states.
 The first international applications were filed on 1 June 1978.
 The Treaty was subsequently amended in 1979, and modified in 1984 and 2001.
-As of 2021, PCT membership consisted of 155 contracting states.
-Argentina remains the only medium or large economy outside the system.
+As of January 7, 2025, PCT membership consisted of 158 contracting states.
 It was expected that by the end of 2020 the total number of PCT applications filed since the system became operational in 1978 would reach 4 million.

 Parties

 Any contracting state to the Paris Convention for the Protection of Industrial Property can become a member of the PCT.
-A majority of the world's countries are parties to the PCT, including all of the major industrialized countries (with a few exceptions, including Argentina).
-As of 26 December 2022, there were 157 contracting states to the PCT.
+A majority of the world's countries are parties to the PCT, including all of the major industrialized countries (with a few exceptions, notably Argentina, Venezuela and Pakistan).
+As of 7 October 2024, there were 158 contracting states to the PCT.